runners4tme/hapibook/chapter-7.md

 ## Integration tests

+Integration tests are for testing that the whole application works well together.
 Now let's add some tests.
 We need to declare all the packages that we are going to use to write our tests.

 ```js
 const server = require('../server')